iluwatar/java-design-patterns/README.md

 Hopefully, you find the object-oriented solutions presented on this site useful in your architectures and have as much fun learning them as we had while developing them.

-# How to Contribute
+## How to Contribute

-If you are willing to contribute to the project you will find the relevant information in our [developer wiki](https://github.com/iluwatar/java-design-patterns/wiki).
-We will help you and answer your questions in the [Gitter chatroom](https://gitter.im/iluwatar/java-design-patterns).
+1. Fork this repository.
+2. Clone your fork to your local machine.
+3. Create a new branch for your feature or fix.
+4. Make your changes.
+5. Commit and push your branch.
+6. Open a Pull Request explaining your changes.

 # The Book